WNderitu/data_science_capstone_project/README.md

 <img width="1207" height="1122" alt="image" src="https://github.com/user-attachments/assets/4665efe1-8dd4-4cbc-b2f1-d57c7475b34c" />

-Evaluation metrics used will be interesection over union (IOU), precision, recall, F1 Score, average precison(AP) and mean average precision (mAP).
+**Object detection evaluation metrics** used will be interesection over union (IOU), precision, recall, F1 Score, average precison(AP) and mean average precision (mAP).
 - **Intersection over Union (IoU)**: This measures the overlap between the model's predicted bounding box and the actual ground truth bounding box.
 An IoU of 1 means perfect overlap, while 0 means no overlap.
 A common threshold (e.g., 0.5 or 0.75) is set to consider a detection as a True Positive.
 Higher IoU = better localization accuracy.
 This will be used to determine whether a prediction counts as a correct detection.

 <img width="172" height="38" alt="Screenshot 2025-11-02 at 17 58 54" src="https://github.com/user-attachments/assets/7a788e3c-8038-46ee-90b7-c98468378cb3" />